Julellisg/Android-Calculator/README.md

 # Simple Calculator

 First assignment of my Mobile Computing class, and as such is programmed following the class outline.
-- A very barebones calculator programmed to do basic mathmetical calculations.
+- An android application programmed to carry out mathematical calculations.
 - Designed specifically on a **Nexus 4** Android Virtual Device.

 ## Functions & Usage Examples